Personal Independence Payment (PIP)

 - New claims must made to the Personal Independence Payment (PIP) Claim Line.

-Once you have completed your claim form the Department of Work and Pensions will pass your claim to a health professional.
+Once you have completed your claim form the Department of Work and Pensions (DWP) will pass your claim to a health professional.

 The Department of Work and Pensions will use the information in your claim form and from the health professional, plus anything else that has been provided to make a decision on your claim.
+You should try to provide as much evidence and information about your needs as you can.

 How are other benefits affected?